open/close all folders

 - In Quentyn Quinn, Space Ranger, the main character's robot helper orders a banana sundae.
 It explains that it has the capacity to enjoy the sundae- as a work of art, not as nourishment.

 - Difficulty to say in Zenith's case in Commander Kitty.
 She's certainly seen at a restaurant, claims to have no room for desert, and her "perfectly reasonable demands" for a travel service includes cashews and un-shelled pistachios.
 On the other hand, she's never seen eating, and it wouldn't be the only time she was wrong about her own functionality.

 - In Quantum Vibe Artifolk can extract minerals from food and convert sugars into ethanol, which some of their systems use.

 - Invader Zim: GIR is an example of a robot that has no use for food but pigs out on it anyway to the point of removing useful system components to make more room for stored snacks.

-- Futurama: Bender (and all robots) is designed to run off booze.
-They get drunks when they don't have alcohol.
+- Futurama: Bender (like all Earth-made robots) is designed to run off booze.
+They act drunk when they don't have alcohol.

 - Cyborg from Teen Titans is a Big Eater.
 Justifiable, as he's not entirely machine.